+- Salaries of case management staff.

+- Support staff.

-- Salaries of childcare staff. - Salaries of case management staff. - Support staff (housekeeping, maintenance, etc.). - Staff benefits, taxes, and insurance. - Occupancy costs and costs of maintenance and upkeep of the facility, where directly applicable. - Food supplies, equipment, telephone, travel, transportation. - Clothing and personal needs. - Costs associated with insuring the child's religious freedom, right to education, and constructive use of leisure time.
+- Staff benefits, taxes, and insurance.

+- Occupancy costs and costs of maintenance and upkeep of the facility, where directly applicable.

+- Food supplies, equipment, telephone, travel, transportation.

+- Clothing and personal needs.

+- Costs associated with ensuring the child's religious freedom, right to education, and constructive use of leisure time.